-Josh And Anna Duggar Swallow Jessa, Jinger And Family News With Divorce Rumor
+Josh And Anna Duggar Swallow Jessa, Jinger, And Family News With Divorce Rumor

 But it has been over a year since she posted anything on her account.
 Now, the divorce rumors are starting to gain ground.

 “Anna hasn’t told Josh she wants a divorce, but a friend of hers put her in touch with a lawyer and Anna has spoken to the lawyer on the phone,” a source close to the Duggar family said, according to Perez Hilton.
-“She’s been putting off meeting them for some time because she was terrified of being spotted at their office, but she is now finally ready to make the move and will be visiting the attorney in the next week or so.
+“She’s been putting off meeting them for some time because she was terrified of being spotted at their office, but she is now finally ready to make the move and will be visiting the attorney in the next week or so.”

 The last time that Josh and Anna Duggar were seen was during Jinger and Jeremy’s wedding in last November.
 Due to his bad track record, he did not make it into any of the shots for Jill & Jessa: Counting On, but he did celebrate the important day of his sister.